LohitSaiDevar/Hero-of-the-Sentinels_2D---A-space-shooter-game-/README.md

 # Hero of the Sentinels_2D  (A space-shooter game)
- A simple Space Shooter game
+ A 2D Space Shooter game (Currently still in development)